pswens/ControlsAssessmentSpecifications/docs/source/Controls2.md

     1. Note items that do not have appropriate exception documentation (M5).
     2. Note items that do have appropriate exception documentation (M6).

-4. Compare date of `GV6` to the current date and note timeframe in weeks (M7).
+4. Compare the date of `GV6` to the current date and note the timeframe in weeks (M7).

 ### Measures